Where we started

 We offer signposting to certified and accredited professionals in the fields of mental health and addiction: therapists, psychiatrists and treatment facilities.
 All treatments facilities are registered with the Care Quality Commission.

-We provide “safe tents” backstage at UK Festivals where individuals can go to escape the mayhem, chat to someone and get relevant support.
+We provide “Safe Hubs” backstage at UK Festivals where individuals can go to escape the mayhem, chat to someone and get relevant support.

 We offer information and resources via our website and host educational events for the music industry and general public through our connection with the International Conference on Addiction and Associated Disorders